 - Faith in humanity may be shaken

 - Feeling distant from God

 - Suddenly turning to God

 - Questioning one's basic beliefs

-Do not be embarrassed or confused by these feelings.
-They are all natural reactions to an unnatural event like the murder of a loved one.
+It is important to know that there is no reason to be embarrassed or confused by these feelings.
+They are all natural reactions to an crime like the murder of a loved one.